• Skip to primary navigation

 Jump to Recipe Print Recipe

-Cure your Christmastime cravings with these next-level Peppermint Brownies.
+Cure your Christmas time cravings with these next-level Peppermint Brownies.
 In this recipe, your classic fudge brownies get a winter make-over and it does not disappoint!
 You've got a brownie layer with big chocolate flavor and a super moist crumb, creamy, peppermint patty-like filling (don't worry -- no candy-making skills required!), and it's all topped off with a fudgy chocolate ganache and festive peppermint candies on top.

 An overhead look at Peppermint Brownies cut into squares but not yet separated, peppermint candies are scattered around them.

 You won't have to worry about them getting overlooked on the dessert table, these things are total show-stoppers and so eye-catching.
 But don't let the layers scare you, we've got methods to get you perfect results every time, no matter your skill level.
 Your guests will be singing your praises after one bite!
+If you are hosting this holiday season or bringing a dish to a party, we've got you covered with our delicious Christmas Recipes!

 A single Peppermint Brownie sits on the counter in front of the others, peppermint candies scattered nearby.